Quantum measurements and equilibration: the emergence of objective outcomes via entropy maximisation: Approximate projective measurements

 where $\rho_k^{(i)}$ are obtained from $\rho_{k,0}$ by applying the pinching map with respect to $H_{k}^{(i)}$.
-This state has the form required for Spectrum Broadcast Structure, but it remains to check the orthogonality condition.
+Note that the form of this state is invariant under the partial trace with respect to any subset of observers.
+The state in Eq.~\eqref{eRhoInfApprox} has the form required for Spectrum Broadcast Structure, but it remains to check the orthogonality condition.
 To that end, let $\ket{\varepsilon_{m,k}^{(i)}}$ denote the eigenvector of $H_{k}^{(i)}$ corresponding to the eigenvalue $\varepsilon_{m,k}^{(i)}$.
-For simplicity of presentation, we assume that $H_{k}^{(i)}$ and $H_{k}^{(j)}$ have no common eigenvectors, and in Appendix~\ref{appsec:typicality} we show how to obtain a similar result without this assumption.
+For simplicity of presentation, we assume that $H_{k}^{(i)}$ and $H_{k}^{(j)}$ have no common eigenvectors (in \PRLapp{appsec:typicality} we show how to obtain a similar result without this assumption).
 We will find it useful to define the quantity